Anna Maria Island Restaurant Guide

 Slim’s Place is Anna Maria Island’s local sport’s bar.
 The menu at Slim’s is just what you would think of a sport’s bar with burgers, sandwiches, and wings.
 They also have award-winning lobster mac & cheese, yum!
 Check them out for a game, or visit for good Happy Hour deals during weekdays.

 The Freckled Fin Irish Pub is a great place to hear live music on Anna Maria Island.
 They have a classic bar food menu in a lively and upbeat atmosphere.
 It’s in the same plaza as The Doctor’s Office so you might like to visit both on the same evening!

 Ice Cream & Sweets On Anna Maria

 There is definitely not a shortage of sweets on Anna Maria Island!
 From ice cream shops to bakeries to creperies, there’s a little something for every sweet tooth on AMI!

-Hometown Sweets is the bakery I mentioned above that makes all of the incredible cakes and pastries found in restaurants all over Anna Maria Island.
+Hometown Desserts is the bakery I mentioned above that makes the incredible cakes and pastries found in restaurants all over Anna Maria Island.
 They also have a shop on Pine Ave where you can buy cakes, pastries, desserts and more!